 TIN Verification and B Notices: How to Avoid Costly Mistakes and Penalties

-To improve accuracy, IRS introduced an e-Services system that helps ensure the names and Tax Identification Numbers (TINs) that payees provide to companies match IRS records.
+IRS provides an electronic system to help ensure that the names and Tax Identification Numbers (TINs) payees provide to you match IRS records.

-But if it’s not used correctly, you're at a higher risk of making expensive mistakes.
+This system can reduce your risk of receiving warning letters (B Notices) and penalty notices (972CGs) from IRS.
+However if its used incorrectly, you're at a higher risk of making expensive mistakes.
 A/P departments that have dealt with the headaches of TIN violations and B Notices know this all too well.

-- Keys for TIN verification: Guidelines for accurately registering with the IRS TIN Matching system Protocols for handling and responding to B Notices
+- Guidelines for accurately registering with the TIN Matching system

 - Methods to perform electronic name and TIN matching